Rathcoffey Castle

-Rathcoffey Castle is a 15th century castle in Rathcoffey, County Kildare, Ireland.
+Rathcoffey Castle is a 15th-century castle in Rathcoffey, County Kildare, Ireland.
 It is a National Monument.

 Location

 Rathcoffey Castle is located in a field east of Rathcoffey village.
 It lies 4.3 km (2.7 mi) north-northwest of Straffan.

 Building

-The main surviving free-standing structure is the two-storey gatehouse leading to the enclosure in which the castle stood.
-It has a mullioned window in the east wall.
-It possibly dates to the 15th century.
+A two-storey gatehouse survives; it led to the enclosure which contained the long-demolished castle.
+The gatehouse has a mullioned window (c.
+15th century).

 History

 John Wogan, Justiciar of Ireland, was granted the Manor of Rathcoffey in 1317 (despite a vigorous effort by the English-born judge Hugh Canoun to have it granted to him instead), and his descendants built a castle there.
-The Wogans were of Cambro-Norman extraction; the name is believed to derive from the Welsh Gwgan.
+The Wogans (Ughi, Hugan, Owgan, Wgan, Gwgan, or Wogan) claimed descent from a Roman patrician named Ugus Ughi whose descendants later emigrated to Saxony, and from there England, Wales, and Ireland.
+Of Cambro-Norman extraction, the name is believed to derive from the Welsh Gwgan.
 In 1417 Rathcoffey Castle was documented in a Wogan dower.
 They also owned Picton Castle in Pembrokeshire.

 In 1453 an army led by Richard Wogan attacked and captured Rathcoffey Castle from his cousin Anne Eustace (née Wogan).
 Anne belonged to a more senior line, but Richard was the senior male heir.
 The result of this conflict left Richard in control of Rathcoffey and Anne and her successors in the Eustace family in possession of the Wogan lands of Clongowes Wood.
 After the death of her first husband Oliver Eustace, Anne remarried Sir Robert Dowdall.
 They were equally unsuccessful in regaining their Welsh stronghold, Picton Castle, which was held by Anne's sister Katherine and her husband, Owen Dunn.

 In 1580, William Wogan joined the Second Desmond Rebellion in support of the Roman Catholic cause.
 He was executed the following year and all his lands forfeited.
 The family regained Rathcoffey soon afterwards.

 During the Wars of the Three Kingdoms (1640s) the Wogans sided with Parliament, and Colonel Monck's army marched on Rathcoffey castle, laying siege to it.
 With the castle's fall in 1642, many civilians were massacred; their bones were found in a forest in the 19th century.
 The castle's garrison were executed in Dublin.

 In the 18th century, the castle belonged to Richard Wogan Talbot.
 Archibald Hamilton Rowan (later a leading United Irishman) bought it from him in 1785 and built a new mansion on the site of the Castle incorporating the Wogan dwelling in this structure.

 It later passed between numerous owners before coming into the possession of the Society of Jesus (Jesuits) and then being sold to a local farmer in the 1970s.